theEmbeddedGeorge/theEmbeddedNewTestament.github.io/Embedded_C/Pointers_Memory_Addresses.md

 - Required for DMA operations

 **Virtual Addresses:**
-- Addresses used by software
+- Addresses used by software on hosted/OS systems with an MMU
 - Translated to physical addresses by MMU
 - Provide memory protection and isolation
-- Enable memory paging and swapping
+- Enable paging and advanced protection
+- Many microcontrollers (e.g., ARM Cortex‑M) lack an MMU; they use physical addresses only

 **Memory-Mapped Addresses:**
 - Addresses that map to hardware registers